blendbyte/CoyoteCert/README.md

 ### issue()

-Always requests a new certificate from the CA, regardless of what is in storage.
+Always requests a new certificate from the CA, regardless of what's in storage.

 ```php
 $cert = CoyoteCert::with(new LetsEncrypt())